Virtue of the Rose

 by Sonja van Kerkhoff, 1992 - 3

-with the text "Virtue of the Rose" engraved along inside of the frame, 18 x 20 x 4 cm.
+Computer print, with the text "Virtue of the Rose" engraved along inside of the frame, 18 x 20 x 4 cm.

-'Virtu' is the old English form of the word virtue, and means the personal characteristics that give a person stature.
-I found it interesting that the word 'Virtue' now has the association of the (passively inherent) ideal or untarnished.
 The rose is often portrayed as a symbol of ideal love, and I put the two ideas together, and in a sense anthropomorphised the rose by placing words over the image that are traits of human (perhaps ideal) character.

-Another version with a layer of glass and perspex which shows reflections on the rose in this photo.
+A version with a layer of glass and perspex which

-Left: Another version, without the texts
+Right: Another version, without the texts

 in the print.
 18 x 20 x 4 cm.